PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 ### Improvements for autoML

 1. Increase experiment timeout to allow for model experimentation.
-2. Remove some features from our dataset which are collinear or not that important in making the decision.
+2. Remove some features from our dataset that are collinear or not important in making the decision.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search